. . at this bunfight

 The ole man gave me a knife quite recently.
-Well, in the last ten years or so.
+Well, in the last ten or fifteen years or so.
 He told a story in a rare letter to his darling son, written on the back of a Maxprop invoice and folded into the special PUMA green and yellow case:

 Let me tell you about this knife, he writes.
 I first saw it in Rosenthals, a big safari shop in Windhoek more than 30 years ago.
 This on one of his family holidays he took in the family car.
 Without the family.

 When friends of ours, the Maeders, went to Germany on holiday, he asked them to get the knife for him in Austria, where it is made, by one man, whose name appears in the brochure – a small 50-page brochure that comes with each knife.

 The letter continues: Anyway, the knife arrives by post in Harrismith.
 Uproar!!
 Urgent meeting: Me, the police and the postmaster – in his office.
 I had imported a dangerous weapon – the blade was more than 4″ long – illegal!

 The postmaster unlocks his safe in the presence of all concerned, removes the knife, makes a tracing of the blade.
 This is to be sent to the SA Police in Pretoria.
 Meantime, the dangerous weapon goes back into the safe.

 I told them not to be bloody silly; I could walk over to the OK Bazaars right now and buy a butchers knife with a 12″ blade!

 After all the dust had settled and all charges paid, the knife cost me R64.00